-Illegal Drug and Alcohol Policy
+Drug and Alcohol Policy

-School of Health Professions is firmly committed to maintaining an environment free of the influence of illegal drugs and alcohol.
-In keeping with this commitment, the School maintains the right to require any student to undergo testing to determine his or her fitness for enrollment in the School.
-Students will be dismissed from the School for any illegal or unauthorized involvement with drugs or alcohol.
+School of Health Professions is firmly committed to maintaining an environment free of the influence of illegal or federally regulated drugs and alcohol.
+In keeping with this commitment, the school maintains the right to require any student to undergo testing to determine his or her fitness for enrollment in the school.
+Students will be dismissed from the school for any illegal or unauthorized involvement with drugs or alcohol.
 Illegal or unauthorized involvement includes, but is not limited to:

-- a.
-Illegal or unauthorized possession, use, manufacture, dispensation, distribution, or purchase of illegal drugs and/or alcohol - b.
-Being under the influence of drugs and/or alcohol

-- c.
-Violation of any applicable federal or state criminal drug and/or alcohol statute - d.
-Positive laboratory testing for drugs in which the student does not have a legal prescription, or which the student is using in a non-prescribed manner.
+- Illegal or unauthorized possession, use, manufacture, dispensation, distribution, or purchase of illegal drugs and/or alcohol - Being under the influence of drugs and/or alcohol - Violation of any applicable federal or state criminal drug and/or alcohol statute - Positive laboratory testing for drugs in which the student does not have a legal prescription, or which the student is using in a non-prescribed manner.